 Many companies offer student loan refinancing and consolidation.
 You just need to find one that best suits your needs.

-After vetting a wide range of companies and interviewing executives from the top two, we’ve identified the five best lenders for refinancing and consolidating student loans in 2019.
+After vetting a wide range of companies and interviewing executives from the top two, we’ve identified the best lenders for refinancing and consolidating student loans right now.
 Here they are.

 LendKey is an online marketplace lending platform that includes over 300 lenders.
 However, the lenders are exclusively credit unions and community banks.

 Often, these smaller institutions offer lower interest rates and more borrower-friendly terms than their larger counterparts.
 A lower interest rate means a lower monthly payment and total cost.
 That’s why this is a great option if you’re looking to refinance or consolidate your student loans.

 To learn more about LendKey, we went straight to the source.
 Here is our interview with LendKey’s Founder and CEO, Vince Passione.

 Which student loans are eligible for refinancing or consolidation through LendKey?

 Passione: “LendKey’s lending partners offer borrowers the ability to refinance both their private and federal student loans, oftentimes consolidating multiple higher-rate loans into a single lower-rate loan.”